Skip to main content

 Instructions

 Heat some oil in a frying pan.
 Fry the eggplant on both sides until browned.
-The eggplant will soak up the oil, so add new oil to the pan if needed.
+The eggplant will soak up the oil, so add oil to the pan if needed.
 Remove and set aside.

 Add the green pepper and cook for a couple of minutes.
-Add the carrots and cook for a couple of minutes.

 Add the chopped fresh tomatoes and cook until bubbly.